monkoose/DoNe/README.md

 - **`:DoNe fetch`** - fetches project dependencies
 - **`:DoNe annotate`** - collects extensions annotations for improved autocompletion and documentation
 - **`:DoNe clear`** - removes all extensions annotations (useful when you change projects, so autocompletion wouldn't show them)
-- **`:DoNe actions`** - lists all available commands accepted by defold editor (can be used with `lua require('done.remote').actions(<cmd-name>)`)
+- **`:DoNe actions`** - lists all available commands accepted by defold editor (it can be used with `lua require('done.remote').actions(<cmd-name>)`)
-- **`:DoNe delete_server_pipe`** - if neovim started as external editor with instructions below and `servername=$HOME/.cache/nvim/defold.pipe`, then removes server pipe.
+- **`:DoNe delete_server_pipe`** - if neovim started as external editor with instructions below and `servername=$HOME/.cache/nvim/defold.pipe`, then removes the server pipe.
 Required because from time to time something goes wrong, so neovim stops connectiong to this pipe.
-Use it when opening in external editor creates new neovim windows.
+Use it when opening an external editor creates new neovim windows.

 ## Script for opening neovim as defold external editor

 Opens only one neovim window by utilizing its server capabilities.
-Name it how you want (as example `neovim-for-defold`), make it executable and put in any dir in your $PATH environment variable.
+Name it how you want (for example `neovim-for-defold`), make it executable and put in any dir in your $PATH environment variable.
-In defold's menu `File > Preferences > Code` change `Custom Editor` field to `neovim-for-defold` (or the name you chose).
+On defold's menu `File > Preferences > Code` change `Custom Editor` field to `neovim-for-defold` (or the name you chose).
 You don't need to change anything else.

 ```sh